sauravpradhan/CO-VID19-Android-Widget/README.md

 ![Alt text](https://user-images.githubusercontent.com/1622949/76842541-70646c00-6860-11ea-927e-ed6ef443fa66.png "Optional title")

 # Issues:
 Please raise a github issue if you find any issue in the app.
-Will try to resolve it asap.